domvwt/esparto/README.md

 ## Introduction
-`esparto` is a Python library for building shareable reports with markdown, images, and objects from popular data analysis libraries.
+`esparto` is a Python library for building shareable reports with content from popular data analysis libraries.

 Reports produced by `esparto` support interactivity by incorporating dependencies inline, or linking to a CDN as needed.